s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 \(a, b) -> a + b
 ~~~~

-This can easily be passed into functions, like zipWith^
+Lambdas can easily be passed into functions, like zipWith^
 [While `(\(a, b) -> a + b)` is obviously the same as (+), we just write it as a lambda
 here for demonstration purposes]: